compujuckel/assettoserver-docs/patreon-docs/plugins/PatreonHubPlugin.md

 ---

 # PatreonHubPlugin
-Connects this server to an AssettoServerHub instance.
+Connects this server to an AssettoServer Hub instance.
 Required for leaderboards of other plugins to work.

 ## Configuration
 Enable the plugin in `extra_cfg.yml`